 As for kidney transplants, she said it could take several years to notice a significant impact from the ETC model, as the process of receiving a transplant is both lengthy and complex.

-The model was launched in 2021opens in a new tab or window by CMS with the intention of increasing the use of home dialysis, kidney transplant, and transplant waitlisting among traditional Medicare beneficiaries.
+The model was launched in 2021 by CMS with the intention of increasing the use of home dialysis, kidney transplant, and transplant waitlisting among traditional Medicare beneficiaries.
 It randomly selected 30% of the nation's hospital referral regions for mandatory participation, which included all dialysis facilities and managing clinicians in those regions.
 Participants in these test regions received payment incentives and penalties on the basis of their attributed patients' use of home dialysis and kidney transplant or waitlisting.

 The model is slated to run through 2027.
 By that year, payment bonuses and penalties will hit 8% and -10%, respectively.
 In the first 2 years, these ranged from bonuses of 4% to penalties of -5%.

-While prior analyses of the ETC modelopens in a new tab or window have reported mixed findings, Koukounas pointed out the current study evaluated the first 2 years of implementation across the entire kidney failure population, inclusive of both incident and prevalent patients.
+While prior analyses of the ETC model have reported mixed findings, Koukounas pointed out the current study evaluated the first 2 years of implementation across the entire kidney failure population, inclusive of both incident and prevalent patients.
 That being said, she still wasn't surprised by the findings given prior reports.

 According to previous research from Koukounas' own team on the first year of the ETC model, she said they found that facilities who served patients with high social risk were disproportionately penalized by the ETC model.